The importance of outbound links

 Also: if you’ve purposely only added nofollow links, your bullet for this check won’t turn green.
 That’s because nofollow links don’t let search engines follow them through to the other website.
 That way, they don’t contribute or add value.
 We’d rather see follow links!

 Learn more about holistic SEO

 Would you like to learn more about all aspects of SEO?
 Curious about our holistic SEO view, and how that ties into our mission “SEO for everyone”?
 We’ve created an online course that walks you through all the important parts of SEO.
-You’ll learn the basics and know what to think of, while starting or building on your own website.
 It’s fun and you’ll know how to improve your website’s SEO within hours!
 Interested?
-Have a look at our Basic SEO training, there’s a free trial video.
+Have a look at our All around SEO training, there’s a free trial video.